ejbest/Terraform-Buildout/README.md

 There is hope that you see a sensible directory and file structure that there was some use of mapping cloud assets via AWS API (tags)

-Cloudfront CDN was considered but recommend Cloudflare and can implement updating with an available API or Bash Script Below [https://gist.github.com/Tras2/cba88201b17d765ec065ccbedfb16d9a](https://gist.github.com/Tras2/cba88201b17d765ec065ccbedfb16d9a)
+Cloudfront CDN was considered but recommend Cloudflare and can implement updating with an available API or Bash Script:
+[https://gist.github.com/Tras2/cba88201b17d765ec065ccbedfb16d9a](https://gist.github.com/Tras2/cba88201b17d765ec065ccbedfb16d9a)

-##### Commnands to run and test
+#### Commnands to run and test

 **Base Requirements**
  <br>